s3koni/batteryOps/README.md

 ## 🚀 Features

-- 📲 **Time to Charge** – Displays how long it will take to fully charge, with an ETA.
+- **Time to Charge** – Displays how long it will take to fully charge, with an ETA.
-- 🔋 **Time Left** – Estimates how long you have left before your battery is drained.
+- **Time Left** – Estimates how long you have left before your battery is drained.
-- 🧠 **Smart checker** – Detects whether you're charging or discharging and calls the right shortcut.
+- **Smart checker** – Detects whether you're charging or discharging and calls the right shortcut.
-- ⏱️ **Friendly time format** – Human-readable output like `About 1 hour and 5 minutes.
+- **Friendly time format** – Human-readable output like `About 1 hour and 5 minutes.
 ETA 10:45`.
-- ⚡ Fully automatic – Triggers based on defined system events (e.g., plugging in, battery %).
+- **Fully automatic** – Triggers based on defined system events (e.g., plugging in, battery %).

 ---